Sycosis - Definition, Cause, Symptoms, Treatment, Homeopathy

 Definition of Sycosis

-Sycosis is a chronic folliculitis occurs due to staphylococci affecting the hairy regions of the body.
-Sycosis is an ongoing incendiary infection including the hair follicles particularly of the hairy a part of the face and set apart by papules, pustules, and tubercles punctured by hairs with crusting.
+Sycosis is a chronic folliculitis that occurs due to staphylococci affecting the hairy regions of the body.
+Sycosis is an ongoing incendiary infection including the hair follicles, particularly of the hairy part of the face, and set apart by papules, pustules, and tubercles punctured by hairs with crusting.

 Sycosis